samelinux/rlTutorial2022/README.md

 <details>
 <summary> Part 4 - Field of View </summary>

+You can find the code from Week 3, Part 4 [here](https://github.com/samelinux/rlTutorial2022/releases/tag/week3part4).

 - [bresenham.c](bresenham.c)

   added a "line drawing" function wich for now is only used to calculate the player field of view inside the map.
 This uses the Bresenham's line algorithm that calculate "digital" lines (digital intended as pixel perfect, without antialiasing).